-So if you’re just getting started getting paid for your creativity or working on building authority and doing a little brand refresh, you need to know these 9 tips to create an unforgettable, bingeable brand.
+Whether you are just starting to get paid for your creativity or you’re working on building your authority and doing a little bit of a brand strategy refresh, you need to know these tips to build an unforgettable, bingeable brand.

 Tip 1: Define a very clear value proposition for your overall brand.

-A guy named Rosser Reeves is the one who called this “unique selling proposition” back in the day, but basically, this means you need to figure out what makes you different.
+A guy named Rosser Reeves is the one who coined this phrase “unique selling proposition” back in the day, but basically, this means you need to figure out what makes you different.

 So if you look at my business—or have been around—you’ve probably heard some very clear key messaging promises, or “value props.”
 You may have heard me say “I help creatives like you make more money with your words so you can work from a place of rest, not hustle.”
 If you’ve heard me talk about my signature program, you’ve heard me say “CfC teaches you how to master your message and write your site in 60 days.”
 That’s a product-specific value prop.
 Copywriters call this a big idea when you’re working on a specific product, but I’m zooming out here to talk about your brand in general.

-How do you figure out what to say so you can double down on your unique value proposition?
+How do you figure out what to say here so you can really double down on that and claim it as your brand promise?

 Now here’s the thing: what do you do when you have that big idea or value proposition developed?
 Once you have this figured out, you want to double down and find your niche: you want to put a stake in the ground and decide who you’re for (and who you’re not for.)

-I shared a video and blog a few weeks ago where I talked at length specifically about niching vertically and horizontally—I made it for people who want to start their own writing businesses, but niching will help anyone starting any kind of business.
+I shared a video where I talked at length specifically about niching vertically and horizontally—I made it for people who want to start their own writing businesses, but niching will help anyone starting any kind of business.